 Dr. Romanelli has received several commendations by various groups for outstanding teaching.
 In 2003 he was selected by the University of Kentucky Alumni Association as a ‘Great Teacher’, this is the oldest continuous award presented by UK.
 In 2004, he received the American Association of Colleges of Pharmacy Innovations in Teaching Award and in 2008 the UK Provosts Award for Outstanding teaching by a Tenured Faculty member.
 Dr. Romanelli has also been recognized as an Outstanding Professor of the Year by both the College of Pharmacy and College of Health Sciences at UK.
 From student nominations, Dr. Romanelli has been recognized by the UK College of Education as a “Teacher Who Made a Difference.”
 In 2012 he was inducted as an honorary member of Pi Alpha, the National Physician Assistant Academic Honor Society and in 2013 he was inducted into Delta Omega, the honorary society for Public Health.
 In 2018 he was named by the American Association of Colleges of Pharmacy as a “Distinguished Teacher Scholar.”
 In 2019, Dr. Romanelli was named an Academic Leadership Fellow by the Southeastern Athletic Conference, and he received the American College of Clinical Pharmacy Outstanding Educator Award.

 Dr. Romanelli is board certified in pharmacotherapy and recognized by the American Association of HIV Medicine as an HIV Pharmacist.
-In 2009 he was elected a Fellow of the American Pharmacists Association.
+In 2009 he was elected a Fellow of the American Pharmacists Association and in 2021 a Fellow of the American College of Clinical Pharmacy.
 Dr. Romanelli currently serves as Executive Associate Editor of the American Journal of Pharmaceutical Education.
 Additionally, he is the section editor for HIV/AIDS and Sexually Transmitted Infections for the Annals of Pharmacotherapy.